smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Getting Data
-It is possible to retrieve current data relating to these Remote Control modules.
-The data could be used to store the settings prior to setting them, saving user preferences, etc. Following the check on the system's capability to support Remote Control, we can actually retrieve the data.
-The following is an example of getting data about the `RADIO` module.
-It also subscribes to updates to radio data, which will be discussed later on in this guide.
+Once you know you have permission to use the remote control feature, you can retrieve the data.
+The following code is an example of how to get data from the `RADIO` module.
+The example also subscribes to updates to radio data, which will be discussed later on in this guide.

 @![iOS]
 ##### Objective-C